-Program Development Guide the initial and ongoing development of the streams and contexts of the NCCP and all associated Professional evaluation, and ongoing Professional Development of all
+Program Development Guide the initial and ongoing development of the streams and contexts of the NCCP and all associated Professional Development programs.
+Coach Developers Guide the identification, recruitment, selection, training, evaluation, and ongoing Professional Development of all NCCP Coach Developers.
+Program Delivery Ensure quality delivery to all coaches across Canada.